 We benefited from experience gained from building other IRs (LLVM IR, XLA HLO, and Swift SIL) when building MLIR.
-The MLIR framework encourage the existing best practices, e.g. writing and maintaining an IR spec, building IR verifier, providing the ability to dump and parse MLIR files to text, writing extensive unit tests with the FileCheck tool, and building the infrastructure as a set of modular libraries that can be combined in new ways.
+The MLIR framework encourages existing best practices, e.g. writing and maintaining an IR spec, building an IR verifier, providing the ability to dump and parse MLIR files to text, writing extensive unit tests with the FileCheck tool, and building the infrastructure as a set of modular libraries that can be combined in new ways.

 Other lessons have been incorporated and integrated into the design in subtle